-Exploring Kampong Phluk and Southeast Asia’s largest lake, a food source for millions
+Exploring Southeast Asia’s largest lake, a food source for millions

 Brian began where the Mekong does, at its headwaters in China’s Tibetan Plateau.
-More than half of the Mekong is located in China where it’s been long known as the Lancang.
-Until recently, many Chinese officials claimed it was an entirely different river from the Mekong.
-It was a way to refute that any problems with the Mekong in the neighbouring Asian countries downstream, were its concern.
+More than half of the Mekong is located in China where it has long been known as the Lancang.
+Until recently, many Chinese officials still claimed it was an entirely different river from the Mekong.
+It was a way to refute that any problems with the Mekong in neighboring countries downstream, were related to China’s dams.

 Brian lived and worked in China for 15 years.
 Now, he is the director of the Southeast Asia program at the Stimson Center in Washington where he researches Mekong sustainability.
-He consults to Asian governments as they try to balance economic growth with conservation, and protection of the Mekong Basin.
+He also consults with Asian governments as they try to balance economic growth with conservation, and protection of the Mekong Basin.

 His project, the Mekong Dam Monitor measures and reports on the impact of dams in China, Lao and Thailand, on the rest of the region.

-His talk took us through China’s Yunnan province and into the golden triangle, where Thailand, Myanmar and Laos meet.
-We would not have actually been able to travel the river here as a huge waterfall is located at the Laos and Cambodia border.
+His talk led us from China’s Yunnan province and into the golden triangle, where Thailand, Myanmar and Lao meet.
+Here we would have had to abandon our pretend raft and continue overland.
+A broad waterfall marks the Lao and Cambodia border.

 Mighty Mekong River

-In Laos, the Mekong is crucial to transportation and so the river is dotted with colourful longtail boats.
-The boats take children to school and farmers’ goods to market.
-They are essential to life here, he said.
-Brian spoke next of Cambodia’s Tonlé Sap Lake which he refers to as the heart of life in the entire Mekong Delta.
+He explained that in Lao, the Mekong is crucial to transportation, and so the river is dotted with colorful longtail boats which ferry children to school, and farmers use to take goods to market.
+Brian spoke next of Cambodia’s Tonlé Sap Lake, which he referred to as the heart of life in the entire Mekong Delta.

 I had heard of the Tonlé Sap, but knew little about it.
-It is Southeast Asia’s largest lake, and produces fish on a remarkable scale because of its unique hydrological cycle.
-During the monsoon season so much water floods the Mekong that the connected Tonlé Sap river reverses direction and sends water back into the lake, causing its footprint to increase by five times.
+It is Southeast Asia’s largest lake and produces fish on a remarkable scale thanks to its unique hydrological cycle.
+During the monsoon season, so much water floods the Mekong that the connected Tonlé Sap river reverses direction and sends water back into the lake, causing its footprint to swell by five times.

-More than 66 million people live in these combined areas known as the Mekong Basin.
+More than 70 million people live in these combined areas known as the Mekong Basin.
 Some are in cities, but most are in rural areas and entirely dependent on the river for their livelihood; the typical person either fishes or farms, earning an income of about $800 a year.
-Brian told the stories of some of those people and the ways in which they were having to adapt to new realities on the river.
+Brian told the stories of some of these people, and the ways in which they were having to adapt to new realities on the river.

-By the end of the lecture my mother was ready for lunch and I was ready for Asia.
-We each bought Brian’s book and lined up to have them signed.
-I thanked Brian for the lecture and asked a couple of questions about travel in the region.
+By the end of the lecture, my mother was ready for lunch and I was ready for a trip to Southeast Asia.
+We each bought a copy of Brian’s book and lined up to have them signed.
+I thanked Brian for his fascinating talk and asked him a couple of questions about travel in the region.
 He was very gracious and gave me several travel tips.
 He handed me the signed book and I glanced at the inscription: “May this book and your journeys to the Mekong inspire you to keep it mighty.”

 Tonlé Sap River & a Buddhist Festival

-The scene on the river that day was even more lively and colourful than I had imagined.
+The scene on the river that day was even more lively and colorful than I had imagined during Brian’s lecture.
 The Pchum Ben festival was underway, a 15-day event when Cambodian Buddhists pay respect to their deceased ancestors.
-Cambodians filled colourful boats, and gathered at the river’s floating restaurants.
-We passed a group of monks in orange robes, smiling and taking photos on a large two-story boat.
+Cambodians filled colorful boats, and gathered in large groups, at the river’s floating restaurants.
+We passed a group of monks smiling and taking photos on a large two-story boat.
 The orange of their robes were especially vibrant against the lush green forest at the water’s edge.

-My guide, Mr. Barung said the colorful stilted houses here are built to withstand water levels which fluctuate by up to eight meters between the dry and monsoon seasons.
-Their stairs were half submerged now and many had boats tied to the front.
-It was September.
-By November this river would begin draining back to the connected Mekong, and fall to its lowest point in April, at the peak of the dry season.
+My guide, Mr. Barung said the colorful stilted houses we passed were built to withstand water levels that fluctuate by up to eight meters between the dry and monsoon seasons.
+It was September, and their stairs were half submerged.
+Most had boats tied to the front.
+By November this river would begin draining back to the Mekong, and by April, fall to its lowest point, at the peak of the dry season.

 Flooded Mangroves Amidst Tonle Sap Floating Villages

 Flooding also impacts farming.
 The more land that is flooded, the more fertile area for planting crops of rice, beans, eggplant and melon.
-This seasonal flooding has always been significant here.
-In 10th century Cambodia it enabled the Khmer Empire to flourish – flood cycles provided the bountiful rice crops which fed armies.
+This seasonal flooding has always been significant to life here.
+In 10th century Cambodia, seasonal flooding enabled the Khmer Empire to flourish – flood cycles provided the bountiful rice crops which fed armies.

-We stopped at a Tonle Sap floating village called Kampong Phluk where children were running around an open-air temple which faced the river.
-It was built on higher ground than the rest of the village, high enough to remain a dry place to gather year round, even when the rest of the village is flooded.
+We stopped at a Tonlé Sap village called Kampong Phluk where children ran around an open-air temple which faced the river.
+It was built on higher ground than the rest of the village, high enough to remain a dry place to gather year round, even when the rest of the village is flooded and “floating”.

-We walked through the village on a road that also remained above the water level.
-It was lined with stilted houses.
+From the temple walked through the village on a dirt road that should have been underwater.
+It was lined with stilted houses with tall steps.
 Normally, the water level would reach high on the steps, and we would be exploring the village by boat.
-But the steps were dry here.
+But the steps were dry.

-There was some water on the opposite side of the houses which faced the river.
-Groups of people were busy at work in the village, despite the steamy temperature of 35 celsius.
+People were busy at work in the village, despite the steamy temperature of 35 degrees Celsius.
 Boats were being repaired and a man in a straw hat and brightly-colored shirt was covering shrimp traps with tar to keep them from rusting.
 Shrimping is also a significant livelihood here.

 We left the village and continued along the river.
-When we arrived at the mouth of the lake, the wind picked up and choppy waves slapped the front of the boat, sending a spray of water in the air.
-In the Khmer language, Tonle means fresh water and sap is lake.
+When we arrived at the mouth of the Tonlé Sap lake, the wind picked up and choppy waves slapped the front of the boat, sending a spray of water into the air.
+In the Khmer language, tonlé means fresh water and sap is lake.
 About 90% of Cambodia’s population are Khmer.

 Within five minutes we were out in the open water, no shore visible on the other side.
 I am from Toronto and so have spent time on the Great Lakes that separate Canada and the United States – they felt similar to this, wild like an ocean.
-Mr. Barung pulled his phone from his pocket and showed me our location – we were a little blue dot still at the edge of a massive water body.
+Mr. Barung pulled his phone from his pocket and showed me our location – we were a little blue dot at the edge of Southeast Asia’s largest lake.

 Tonlé Sap Lake

-Unlike the orderly two-way traffic on the river, boats moved in all directions through the open lake.
+Unlike the mostly two-way traffic on the river, boats moved in all directions through the open lake.
 Water slapped at the front of the boat as it bumped along the choppy water.
-We noticed a small boat came toward us, our driver slowed to a stop.
-The boat came closer and I saw it was filled with packaged food, crackers, soup, candy, fruit – it was a floating grocery store.
+We noticed a small boat coming toward us and our driver slowed.
+We waved them in, and the boat pulled alongside us.
+I saw it was filled with packaged food: crackers, soup, candy, fruit – it was a floating grocery store.

 The proprietor was a young woman with a broad blue hat, and cheeks flushed from the wind.
-She had her two children with her, quite content eating snacks at the bow of the boat.
-We waved her in and steadied her boat next to ours.
+She had her two children with her who seemed quite content eating snacks at the bow.
 I bought a package of Oreo cookies for Mr. Barung and our driver.

-Mr. Barung acted as translator as we chatted.
-We took a photo and she said goodbye.
-She took a few minutes to bail water from the low boat as it bobbed away from us.
-The motor started and the nose of the boat turned into the choppy waves.
-She turned and waved once more.
+Mr. Barung acted as a translator as we chatted.
+We took a photo together, and she spent a few minutes bailing water from the low boat as it bobbed slowly in the water.
+She started the motor and turned the nose of the boat into the choppy waves, raising her arm to wave goodbye.

-We were still stopped, so I handed my camera to Mr. Barung, and moved to the front of the boat.
-I wanted a photo of me with the vast Tonlé Sap behind – a picture to send to my mother.
-It was the least I could do, to thank her for a visit, which led to a lecture, that lit a spark, that sent me to a great lake in Cambodia – the heart of life for millions of people.
+Since we were stopped, I handed my camera to Mr. Barung, and moved up to sit the front of the boat.
+I wanted a photo with the vast Tonlé Sap Lake, a picture to send to my mother.
+It was the least I could do, to thank her for a visit, which led to a lecture, that sparked an interest in a great lake in Cambodia – the heart of life for millions of people.